rpeb/quartz/content/obsidian setup.md

 title: Obsidian
 ---

-This is a new page
+This is a new page, fresh as mist.